anglerud/interiris/README.md

 Netdiag crate.

+##  Get a release

+If you're running Linux - you can download a binary release from Github.
+You can also build it easily yourself.

 ## Building

-As of yet, there are no ready-built packages.
-To use this tool, you'll need to build the binary yourself, and for that you'll need to have Rust installed.
+If you want to build the binary yourself, you'll need to have Rust installed.
 For that, you can follow the instructions on the Rust website to [install Rust](https://www.rust-lang.org/tools/install).
 Then:

 For a debug build: